Difference between Linux distributions

 gentoo linux

 Gentoo is also a community-based Linux distribution.
 The main feature of this distribution is that it allows us to compile the entire Linux from the source code on our computer.
-We can customize every option and application that suit our hardware platform and meet our requirement.
+We can customize every option and application that suits our hardware platform and meet our requirements.
+It is a perfect option for a Linux developer or an advanced user who wants a fully customized Linux.

 Arch Linux